minawoien/SecurityInNetworks/assignment1/README.md

 ## Part 2
 ### task2.py
 This file solves task 2.
-It decipher the cipher text with an Caesar-cipher algorithm to decrypt the cipher text and an column-transposition-cipher algorithm to decrypt the result of the Caesar-cipher.
+It decipher the cipher text with a Caesar-cipher algorithm to decrypt the cipher text and a column-transposition-cipher algorithm to decrypt the result of the Caesar-cipher.
 This file can be run from the directory part2, by runing `python task2.py` in the terminal.

 ### task4.py
 This file solves task 4.
-It encrypts the plain text message from task 2 with an an column-transposition-cipher algorithm to encrypt the plain text message, and than the result from that encryption with the same algorithm, before that result gets encrypted with the Caesar-cipher algorithm.
+It encrypts the plain text message from task 2 with a column-transposition-cipher algorithm to encrypt the plain text message, and than the result from that encryption with the same algorithm, before that result gets encrypted with the Caesar-cipher algorithm.
 This file can be run from the directory part2, by runing `python task4.py` in the terminal.

 ### app.py
 This file solves task 5.
 It takes in an argument in the url, and decipher it with the Caesar-cipher algorithm from task 2 first, and then uses the column-transposition-cipher algorithm from task 2 twice.